the herstory of thready set go

 It also makes no two days the same in the Thready Set Go sewing studio.
 As for the fabric scraps that are generated, I have started donating these to local schools and preschools as an art material for collage work.

 I use eco-friendly detergent to wash all fabrics and ensure that each wash load is full.
 Minimal packaging is used both at local markets and when posting products.
-I try to minimise waste in every aspect of Thready Set Go’s operation.
-Even the majority of my sewing thread is second hand.
+I try to minimise waste in every aspect of Thready Set Go’s operation..

 I describe myself as part grandma, part funkster and proud womble.